AI, skills and labour markets

 Selected invited talks, expert engagement and conference contributions.

 Invited expert.
 Demystifying AI.
 Talk: "Expert contribution to the Demystifying AI programme".
-Association for Science and Discovery Centres, UK, 2026.
+Association for Science and Discovery Centres, UK, January 2026.
 Programme details.

 Talk.
 "Estimating a Prototype Enhancing Agricultural Productivity Measurement for the UK".
 8th Symposium on Agri-Tech Economics for Sustainable Futures, Global Institute for Agri-Tech Economics, Harper Adams, 15-16 January 2026.